Rhavyx/Havyx/README.md

 #### I'm passionate for solving data-driven problemns :bar_chart: and I like working with I4.0 technologies in general.

+#### Some information of projects that I participated actively in development can be found on my website: https://evertonsavio.dev

 ### My skills include

 <p align="left">